-- Have your group draft a concise and informative email about what your group is trying to do, and then have everyone in your group send it to others in and around your community, including your elected representatives. - Tell and inform others to tell and inform their local elected officials about the need for the Community Rights law. - Host a community forum on the issue and advertise the event in your community's newspapers, online forums, or leaflet neighborhoods. - 6.
-Depending on your jurisdiction, and the law-making approach your community group decides to pursue, the organizational and political steps will vary, but successful results will resemble one of the following: - The law is introduced and the legislative body votes to approve the law. - The law is introduced, and the legislative body moves to make the law or constitutional/charter amendment a ballot measure to be voted on and passed by a majority of voters in their jurisdiction. - Citizens gather enough valid signatures through your jurisdiction's authorized ballot initiative process to get the law - or constitutional/charter amendment - on the ballot to be voted on and passed by a majority of voters. - The community designs its own process for legitimately creating a new system of government.
-[Don't laugh, it's what the U.S. Constitution framers did in Philadelphia in 1787.] - 7.
+- 6. Depending on your jurisdiction, and the law-making approach your community group decides to pursue, the organizational and political steps will vary, but successful results will resemble one of the following: - The law is introduced and the legislative body votes to approve the law. - The law is introduced, and the legislative body moves to make the law or constitutional/charter amendment a ballot measure to be voted on and passed by a majority of voters in their jurisdiction. - Citizens gather enough valid signatures through your jurisdiction's authorized ballot initiative process to get the law or constitutional/charter amendment on the ballot to be voted on and passed by a majority of voters. - The community designs its own process for legitimately creating a new system of government.
+[Don't laugh, it's what the U.S. constitution framers did in Philadelphia in 1787.] - 7.
 No matter which route your community group chooses, maintain open communication and democratic decision-making at every turn, and never back down or give up your rights!
 Freedom is not free!
 Challenging the status quo is hard work and takes dedicated community members to make it happen. - 8.
 If your Community Rights campaign was unsuccessful, learn from the experience and try again.
-The illegitimate and oppressive legal doctrines we are living under took hundreds of years to develop, and it will naturally take time to change the minds, attitude, and governmental structures to fix them. - Elect new officials who explicitly support Community Rights efforts and question the legitimacy of "corporate personhood" and the other problematic legal doctrines. - Work to change any unforeseen laws, procedures, or governmental policies that stood as roadblocks for your group's Community Rights efforts.

-- 9. If your Community Rights efforts were successful, hold your elected officials accountable for enforcing the law.
+The illegitimate and oppressive legal doctrines we are living under took hundreds of years to develop, and it will naturally take time to change the minds, attitude, and governmental structures to fix them. - Elect new officials who explicitly support Community Rights efforts and question the legitimacy of "corporate personhood" and the other problematic legal doctrines. - Work to change any unforeseen laws, procedures, or governmental policies that stood as roadblocks for your group's Community Rights efforts. - 9.
+If your Community Rights efforts were successful, hold your elected officials accountable for enforcing the law.
 Encourage and rally political support for elected officials willing to support the Community Rights Movement.
 This will encourage others to run on Community Rights platforms.
-Help neighboring communities pass Community Rights laws, or worked to pass Community Rights laws at a higher level of government. - 10.
+Help neighboring communities pass Community Rights laws, or work to pass Community Rights laws at a higher level of government. - 10.
 Build a Community Rights Network.
 Educate neighboring communities about the Community Rights Movement and work with those residents to adopt sustainable solutions that make practical sense for the people who live there.
 The Abolitionist, Suffragist, and Civil Rights movements were not successful the first time, nor was success achieved by one community understanding the problem.
 These successful grassroots movements that made national systemic changes came from the relentless, and widespread activism, from individuals who knew they were challenging an illegitimate and immoral governmental system.
 Just as we are.